Canning Pineapple

 Siphoning does not mean that all of your hard work will be lost, but there are a few steps to take to ensure that the food you are storing is safe for your family to consume.

 1. Check your seal.
 Press down in the center of your canning lid.
-The lid should not flex up or down; if it does, it must be refrigerated and consumed first.
+The lid should not flex up or down; if it does, the product must be refrigerated and consumed first.

 2. Does your food still look fresh with bright colors?